 Age: The average age of hanfic authors has always quite closely mirrored the boys ages.
 In 1997, most of the fans were teenagers, although a significant portion of authors were older (twenties and up).
 Today, the majority of us are in our twenties and thirties.

-Gender: Overwhelmingly female, with a few notable male authors (or, at least, male pseudonyms).
+Gender: Overwhelmingly female, with a few notable male authors (or, at least, male pseudonyms) and a handful of trans* authors as well.

 Nationality: The English-speaking fandom is primarily American, with a smattering of Canadian, Australian and British fans as well.
 There is also an active South American fandom, mostly in Brazil and Chile.